rkostko/vue-modal-comp/README.md

 - [Confirm.vue](https://github.com/benjamincrozat/vue-modal-component/tree/develop#confirmvue)
 - [Prompt.vue](https://github.com/benjamincrozat/vue-modal-component/tree/develop#promptvue)

 **Please note that the CSS is not included.
-It's totally up to you to make it looks however you want.** You can take inspiration from [the demo](index.html), though.
+It's totally up to you to make it looks however you want.** You can take inspiration from [the demo's code](index.html), though.

 ### Modal.vue